The average assumed rate of return for state pension plans in the United States is 6.9%, as of September 2022. The median is 7.0%.

 What are the Historic Investment Assumption Trends?

-States and pension boards have been slow to reduce their investment assumptions, relative to declining interest rates.
-The growing gap between interest rates and assumed rates of return reflects as an increased amount of risk that pension funds are accepting.
-If assumptions had kept pace with declining interest rates since 2001, the average assumption in 2021 would have been around 4.3%.
+States and pension boards have been slower than they should have to reduce their investment assumptions.
+The growing gap between interest rates and assumed rates of return reflects as an increased amount of risk that pension funds accept.
+If assumptions had kept pace with declining interest rates since 2001, the average assumption in 2022 would have been around 5.47%.

 Why are Assumed Rates of Return Important?

-Assumed rate of return is the single most important assumption that pension systems make to ensure they have enough funding to pay benefits promised.
-To determine the amount of required contributions, a pension fund and its actuaries make educated guesses about how much they think they can earn by investing those contributions.
+Assumed rate of return is the single most important assumption that pension systems.
+This assumption ensures they have enough funding to pay benefits promised.
+A pension fund and its actuaries make educated guesses about how much they think they can earn by investing contributions.
 That educated guess is called the assumed rate of return.
 The higher the assumed rate of return, the fewer contributions teachers and their employers have to make.
 The lower the assumed rate of return, the higher contributions need to be in order to pay for the benefits promised.
 Read more about this important investment assumption in our Pension Basics series.